Rv23-ai/SearchIt/README.md

 # SearchIt
-Making alost and found item web application for college campus
+Making a lost and found item web application for college campus